CameronTrumpy/TFODVanilla/README.md

 # Tensorflow Object Detection Walkthrough

-This Repository includes files from a [course](https://github.com/nicknochnack/TFODCourse) by Nicholas Renotte, plus my additional instructions and tips on how to set up a good work environment for TF.
+This set of Notebooks contains code to train and use your own custom object detection model using the Tensorflow Object Detection API.
+It includes modified files from a [course](https://github.com/nicknochnack/TFODCourse) by Nicholas Renotte, plus my additional instructions and tips on how to set up a good work environment for TF.
 It also includes custom scripts and instructions that were not included in course material.

-This set of Notebooks provides a complete set of code to be able to train and leverage your own custom object detection model using the Tensorflow Object Detection API.
-This accompanies the Tensorflow Object Detection course on my [YouTube channel](https://www.youtube.com/c/nicholasrenotte).

 ## Setup